BiosecSFA/pycameox/README.md

 ___

-If you use CAMEOX in your research, please cite the following papers.
+If you use pyCAMEOX in your research, please cite the following papers.
 Thanks!

 Allen JE, _et al._ **GENTANGLE: integrated computational design of gene entanglements**. _In preparation_.
 2022.